INTRAVITREAL INJECTIONS ~ FREQUENTLY ASKED QUESTIONS

 With many macular disease, distortion can persist for a year or two even when the visual acuity improves.
 In some cases, as the visual acuity improves, the distortion may become more noticeable because the patient, in seeing better, sees the distortion better.
 Usually, over time, distortion becomes less bothersome as the eye and the brain adapt to the state of the macula.

-Lucentis and Eylea cost almost $2,000 per dose.
-Ozurdex is over $1,000 per dose.
-Illuvein is over $5,000 per dose.
+Most intravitreal injections cost over a thousand dollars per dose.
+Some cost much more.
 One reason the medications are so expensive is that research and development of medications is very expensive.
 It can cost 100 million dollars in research to bring a drug to market.
 Another reason is that, in the US, Medicare is prohibited from negotiating price of drugs with drug companies.
 In 2003, Congress and President Bush enacted the “Medicare Prescription Drug, Improvement and Modernization Act,” which established a prescription drug program for Medicare.
 That legislation expressly prohibited Medicare from negotiating drug prices with pharmaceutical companies.

 The anti-VEGF medications are proteins that cannot be administered into the eye in any way other than injection.
 Topical therapy was tried and did not work.
 Steroid injections into the eye (ozurdex and illuvein) can be given systemically and topically.
 The doseage level achieved by these alternate routes does not work to treat most macular disease.